orb-lang/helm/doc/md/helm/luapersist.md

 # Table persistence via SQLite

-There's doing this, and there's doing it right.
+There's doing this, and there's doing it right\.

-Doing this right requires Merkelizing all acyclic tables.
-It is painstaking work to define this correctly over functions, threads, userdata and C data, and to do it over cyclic tables requires metadata.
+Doing this right requires Merkelizing all acyclic tables\.
+It is painstaking work to define this correctly over functions, threads, userdata and C data, and to do it over cyclic tables requires metadata\.

-Which is okay.
-A value reference to an acyclic table is prepared by Merkle hashing and referred to by that hash inside the enclosing table.
+Which is okay\.
+A value reference to an acyclic table is prepared by Merkle hashing and referred to by that hash inside the enclosing table\.

-If they have circular references these must be fixed: each value reference is replaced with a deterministic and unique string, each table is then frozen once the full cycle graph is resolved, and all hashes are included in the container as resolutions of those strings.
+If they have circular references these must be fixed: each value reference is replaced with a deterministic and unique string, each table is then frozen once the full cycle graph is resolved, and all hashes are included in the container as resolutions of those strings\.

-The containers therefore have no cycles and may be hashed also.
-We'll need the containing format anyway, for metatables, and any other metadata of the sort that is deterministic to the value and not the reference or instance.
+The containers therefore have no cycles and may be hashed also\.
+We'll need the containing format anyway, for metatables, and any other metadata of the sort that is deterministic to the value and not the reference or instance\.

-Fortunately Lua has only the one level of reference, sparing us the need to serialize pointers to addresses and so on to the nth degree.  ``cdata`` is not so limited...
+Fortunately Lua has only the one level of reference, sparing us the need to serialize pointers to addresses and so on to the nth degree\.  `cdata` is not so limited\.\.\.

-For the near future I'm more interested in storing a naive string representation of results, than something which can be round-tripped and deduplicated in a generalized way, and I suspect ``fossil`` is doing a lot of the heavy lifting for this kind of persistence already.
+For the near future I'm more interested in storing a naive string representation of results, than something which can be round\-tripped and deduplicated in a generalized way, and I suspect `fossil` is doing a lot of the heavy lifting for this kind of persistence already\.

-To get it _really_ right will involve normalizing the whitespace (but not values) of function strings, following upvalues and tree-shaking until we have a hash to go with each one.
+To get it *really* right will involve normalizing the whitespace \(but not values\) of function strings, following upvalues and tree\-shaking until we have a hash to go with each one\.

-The result will be pretty butch though: a SHA-3 hash that would refer to the same object consistently across LuaJIT codebases.
-Dedup and content-centric references don't have to be just for the big bois.
+The result will be pretty butch though: a SHA\-3 hash that would refer to the same object consistently across LuaJIT codebases\.
+Dedup and content\-centric references don't have to be just for the big bois\.

-The below is from the Wiki.
-It has some decent ideas for ordinary table persistence, though it must be adapted to the LuaJIT SQLite library we're using.
+The below is from the Wiki\.
+It has some decent ideas for ordinary table persistence, though it must be adapted to the LuaJIT SQLite library we're using\.

 ```lua
 --[[ luapersist3.lua  2004-Aug-31 e